o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/configuring-credentials.md

 ### Creating IAM user groups
 To make managing permissions easier, it's recommended that you create IAM [user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html).
 User groups let you specify permissions for multiple users at time, which can make it easier to manage the permissions for groups of users.

-You can create user groups via the AWS Console, the AWS CLI or through the CloudFormation/CDK.
+Create user groups using the AWS Console, the AWS CLI, or the CloudFormation/CDK.
 We recommend you create at least two user groups to work with AWS in O3DE:
 * Admins - Administrator users required to own and manage AWS resources.
 Typically, performing updates and management of key resources.
 * Users - set of users that take action on the resources as part of normally gameplay or simulation.